Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Discussion

-Let us now discuss the obtained parity-violating amplitudes in more details.
+Let us discuss what 2-to-2 graviton parity-violating amplitudes tell us.
+These are amplitudes that do not vanish even for real momenta.
 First, there is a set of amplitudes where parity is flipped just by one unit.
 Applying the crossing symmetry and converting two gravitons from incoming to outgoing states, we can draw these parity-violating processes as \be\nonumber \lower0.6in\hbox{ } \ee In both cases one of the positive helicity gravitons is converted into a negative helicity one.
 We have seen (\ref{-+++}) that this amplitude goes as $stu/M_p^6$, where $s,t$ and $u$ are the usual Mandelstam variables.
 It is thus of equal importance as the usual parity-preserving amplitude $(1/M_p^2) s^3/tu$ at Planck energies, which is just an illustration of the fact that a generic member of our family of gravity theories is very different from GR at high energies.
 If one could extrapolate beyond the Planck barrier (which in reality one cannot because the perturbation theory breaks down), one could say that at higher energies the parity-violating processes scaling as $E^6$ become even more important than the parity-preserving ones scaling as $E^2$.

 Another set of the processes is when the helicity is flipped by two units.
-This can be drawn as \be\nonumber \lower0.6in\hbox{ } \ee Two positive helicity gravitons are converted by this process into two negative helicity ones, with the amplitude computed in (\ref{++++}) going as $(s^4+t^4+u^4)/M_p^8$.
-As the amplitude now scales as $E^8$, it clearly costs more energy to perform a double helicity flip as compared to single one, but at Planck energies all these processes become equally important.
+This can be drawn as \be\nonumber \lower0.6in\hbox{ } \ee Two positive helicity gravitons are converted by this process into two negative helicity ones, with the amplitude computed in (\ref{++++}) having one contribution going as $stu/M_p^6$ and another one proportional to $(s^4+t^4+u^4)/M_p^8$.
+Again, at Planck energies these processes become equally important to the parity-preserving ones.

 One is then led to admittedly speculative, but thought-provoking picture of the dynamics of gravity at high energies, as predicted by our theories.
 Indeed, the parity-violating processes only go in one direction (the theories are not T-invariant).
 It is then clear that eventually all gravitons will get converted into gravitons of a single helicity (negative in our conventions).
 Whether this indeed has anything to do with what happens at the Planck scale remains to be seen, but it is clear that this picture is a valid, and to some extent unexpected outcome of our gauge-theoretic approach.